TDSR Private Property Singapore: What Buyers Must Know in 2026

 - Foreigner, any property: 60% ABSD

-On a S$2M second property bought by a Singapore Citizen, ABSD alone is S$400,000 in cash — on top of the 25% minimum cash down payment for a second-property LTV of 45%.
+On a S$2M second property bought by a Singapore Citizen, ABSD alone is S$400,000 in cash.
+That sits on top of the 25% minimum cash down payment for a second-property LTV of 45%.
 Buyer's Stamp Duty (BSD) on the same property adds roughly S$64,600 more.
-Treat these as fixed inputs to the upgrade plan, not afterthoughts.
+Build these into the upgrade plan from the start.
+They are not afterthoughts.

 What To Do Before You Sign the OTP

-An In-Principle Approval (IPA) is the only document that converts theory into a confirmed loan number.
-It is free, valid for 30 days, and based on your real income documents, real debts, and a real property quantum — all stress-tested at 4%.
+An In-Principle Approval (IPA) is the one document that turns theory into a confirmed loan number.
+It is free, valid for 30 days, and built on your real income documents, real debts and a real property quantum, all stress-tested at 4%.
 Run a sanity check first with the TDSR/MSR affordability calculator, then collect IPAs from at least three lenders so you can compare quantum and rate side by side.

 If you are weighing fixed versus floating, our fixed vs SORA comparison walks through the trade-off at 2026 spreads.
-Already a private owner thinking about timing your next move?
-See when to refinance — TDSR is reassessed at every refinancing event, so the mechanics in this article apply there too.
+Already a private owner and thinking about timing your next move?
+Have a look at when to refinance.
+TDSR gets reassessed at every refinancing event, so the mechanics in this article apply there too.

 Further Reading

-- Singapore Mortgage Free Report — Dan's complete TDSR + MSR + ABSD + LTV stack with worked private and HDB examples in one downloadable PDF
+- Singapore Mortgage Free Report: Dan's complete TDSR + MSR + LTV/IWAA stack with your numbers worked out, alongside a 16-bank rate comparison and the upfront-cost breakdown (BSD/ABSD/legal) in one downloadable PDF

 Talk to a Mortgage Broker